FREQUENTLY ASKED QUESTIONS

 Yes, single-day passes are available for each of the three festival days, and prices can be found by visiting our tickets page.
 We can also provide evening-only tickets.

 What is the difference between a Day pass and an Evening pass?

-Evening passes grant the holder access to evening/Main Stage performances ONLY, on the specific day for which the ticket was purchased.
-This means the holder has access to the entirety of the festival site 5pm-finale on either Saturday or Sunday.
+Evening passes grant the holder access to evening/mainstage performances ONLY, on the specific day for which the ticket was purchased.
+This means the holder has access from 5pm onward.

 Is there a child/senior discount?